-The following year, 2016, Chris was hired by Explore China to help develop and co-race direct the inaugural Badwater Presents Mt.
+The following year, 2016, I was hired by Explore China to help develop and co-race direct the inaugural Badwater Presents Mt.
 Gaoligong Ultra in China.
 Held in the Yunnan Province of southwestern China, this was a 104-mile (168km) mountain trail ultra through history and time.
+It was a remarkable experience.